0800 043 0020

 Contemporary Dance:

-• Fluid movements, often incorporating elements of ballet, jazz, and modern dance.
+• Fluid movements, often incorporating elements of ballet, jazz and modern dance.

 • Emphasis on expression and emotion.

-• Floor work, and improvisation.
+• Floor work and improvisation.

-Key National Dance Organizations:
+Key National Dance Organisations